bitovi/academy/src/react/10-context-hooks.md

 Let's use our context hook knowledge to make our Tic-Tac-Toe use a style theme!

-Run the app locally with `npm start` and choose the `Context Hooks` exercise.
-Now head over to `src/exercises/9 - Context Hooks/components`.
-These are the files you'll be editing.

 ### The problem

 ✏️ Let's add in the ability to use a style theme for our app.